andikleen/pmu-tools/README.md

 This follows the "Top Down" methology.
-The best description of the method is in the "A top-down method for performance analysis and counter architecture" paper (ISPASS 2014, unfortunately paywalled) Older descriptions of Top Down are in B.3.2 of the [Intel optimization manual](http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-optimization-manual.pdf) and in this [article](http://software.intel.com/en-us/articles/how-to-tune-applications-using-a-top-down-characterization-of-microarchitectural-issues) and in [Ahmad Yasin's presentation](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxhbmFseXNpc21ldGhvZHN8Z3g6MWJjNTE2OTU4ODVlZGFkMw) at a [ISCA workshop](https://sites.google.com/site/analysismethods/isca2013/program-1).
+The best description of the method is in the "A top-down method for performance analysis and counter architecture" paper (ISPASS 2014, available [here](https://sites.google.com/site/analysismethods/yasin-pubs)) Older descriptions of Top Down are in B.3.2 of the [Intel optimization manual](http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-optimization-manual.pdf) and in this [article](http://software.intel.com/en-us/articles/how-to-tune-applications-using-a-top-down-characterization-of-microarchitectural-issues) and in [Ahmad Yasin's presentation](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxhbmFseXNpc21ldGhvZHN8Z3g6MWJjNTE2OTU4ODVlZGFkMw) at a [ISCA workshop](https://sites.google.com/site/analysismethods/isca2013/program-1).
 I didn't invent it, I'm just implementing it.